OVERVIEW

 Warrior Met Coal formed out of the collapse two years later.
 Local managers of the defunct JWR coal operations purchased the local Brookwood coal mines and land leases.
 Three active mines and all supporting infrastructure was included along with the unfinished Blue Creek Coal Project that drained JWR cashflow when the coal market collapsed in 2014.
 While mining had almost stopped, the Trump administration encouraged clean coal, and the world market rebounded as additional emerging nations in the pacific added coal and coke demand as the world moved into the post Pandemic 2020s.
 Warrior Met Coal increased efficiencies through upgrades and capacity improvements.
 In 2025, the opening of the Six Mile mine presented a new operation for Warrior Met Coal along with the commissioning of a newer coal export pier at Mobile, AL by the Alabama State Docks.
 These investments in updated facilities and new efficiencies in operations guaranteed the smaller company the ability to find profit in the cyclical nature of the metallurgical and steam coal markets.
 Below is a link to the prototype and its history which forms the basis for the prototype freelance Six Mile Railroad and the Brookwood LDE:

 Peabody Coal makes the top three list only as an after-thought.
 Peabody came on the Alabama coal mining scene by purchasing the former Drummond Coal #5 site, called the Shoal Creek Mine.
 Drummond sold the Shoal Creek operation along the same time it moved Mr. Tom with the intention of opening the Twin Pines Mine at its Shannon site.
-The coal market collapse that ended the Twin Pines imitative encouraged Drummond to cut its losses in the its failed domestic operations revival by selling the #5 deep shaft at Shoal Creek.
+The coal market collapse that ended the Twin Pines imitative encouraged Drummond to cut its losses in its failed domestic operations revival by selling the #5 deep shaft at Shoal Creek.
 Peabody stepped in to purchase the asset but idled the mine during the aftermath of the COVID-19 pandemic as coal demand tanked in the worldwide shutdown.
 Changing political tides saw Peabody restarted the mine, making it the second largest mining player in Alabama during the 2020s.
 This operation had no rail access, continuing to load coal on barges destined for South Alabama coal generators and export at Mobile.
 As a result, the Shoal Creek operation is only a footnote to the scope of this writing.

 A local and independently run operation to the south of the Jim Walter mines was the Kodiak Mine near Helena, AL. This mine worked the Kodiak coal seam and consisted of a long spur off the NS Birmingham- Selma secondary main line at Gurnee Junction, AL (originally part of the L&N Birmingham mineral Belt).
 The branch was part of a loop toward the old GM&O Moline Branch off its Tuscaloosa to Montgomery mainline. built by the L&N Railroad as part of the Alabama Mineral Belt around Greater Birmingham, it was truncated and eventually the trackage from Gurnee Jct to the Kodiak mine was all that remained.
 The Moline branch was removed completely in the 1990s around the same time IC abandoned the Tuscaloosa- Montgomery main.
 The Gurnee Jct branch historically reached several smaller mines and at one time was a coal outlet for the GM&O via its Moline branch during and after WW2.
 As they closed, only the remaining few miles from Kodiak Mine to the present NS Selma District is in place.
 Kodiak mine ran in the 1990s and fell idle.
 It was sold and resold to various operators including Australian Atilla Resources who had plans to restart the operation in 2011.
 After clearing much of the mine site, little else was done leaving a former SP unit used as the tipple shifter rusting away on overgrown rails.
 The short-lived coal boom that upended Drummond and bankrupted JWR claimed yet another victim.